isc-projects/stork/doc/user/usage.rst

 The interval setting guarantees that there is a constant idle time between any consecutive attempts.

-The ``Grafana & Prometheus`` settings allow the URLs of the Prometheus and Grafana instances used with Stork to be specified.
+The ``Grafana`` setting allows to specify the URL of the Grafana instance used with Stork.

 Connecting and Monitoring Machines
 ==================================